 To confuse matters further, the key often marked as 'Delete' on a 101- or 102-key PC keyboard in the group of 6 above the cursor keys is completely different again, and probably doesn't send either of those sequences.
-On my keyboard it sends the sequence '\e[3~'.
-I find it convenient to have this delete the next charater, which is its tradional role in the PC world, which I do by bindkey '\e[3~' delete-char you'll see it doesn't quite do what I suggested.
+On my keyboard it sends the sequence ' $\ensuremath{\backslash} e\ensuremath{\lceil} 3\ensuremath{\sim}$ '.
+I find it convenient to have this delete the next charater, which is its tradional role in the PC world, which I do by

+'''

+bindkey ' \ensuremath{\setminus} e[3~'] delete-char

+'''

+However, the tradtional Emacs way of deleting the next character is to use '^d', which zsh binds for you by default.
+If you look at the binding, which you can do by not giving bindkey an editor command to bind, you'll see it doesn't quite do what I suggested.
 The '-or-list' part is for completion, and you'll find out about it in the next chapter.
-The first shell I know of to have this odd combination was tcsh.
+The first shell I know of to have this odd combination was tesh.

-However, the traditional Emacs way of deleting the next character is to use ' $^d$ ', which zsh binds for you by default.
-If you look at the binding, which you can do by not giving bindkey an editor command to bind,